icecoredynasty/icecoredynasty.github.io/_posts/2026-09-05-one-month-in-the-journey-so-far.md

 And a player who consistently performs like an expensive star should not remain permanently locked into a bargain salary.

-The system is designed to move salaries toward the market without eliminating the advantage of finding value early.

 ## A Few Final Adjustments

 A few other changes have also been made as the league was tested.

 The **Toilet Bowl** has been added, using a format familiar from many fantasy leagues but adapted to IceCore's Yahoo structure.

-The annual escalation for eligible **NA prospects increases by +1**.
+The annual escalation for eligible **NA prospects increases on +1**.

 A **salary floor** has also been introduced to keep the keeper market from becoming distorted by unrealistically low total salaries.

-These are refinements, not a change in the identity of the league.
+These are refinements, because I'm not a fan of changes during the game.

 For the complete and current version of every rule, the **Rules** section remains the authority.